mitranim/xhttp/readme.md

   // Response headers, with lowercased keys
   headers: {[string]: string}

-  // Response body, possibly decoded; see Encoding and Parsing
+  // Response body, possibly decoded; see Encoding and Parsing.
+  // Response from `eventToResponse` DOES NOT include a body.
   body: any

-  // The DOM event passed to the event listener that fired when the request
+  // The DOM event that fired at the end of the request.
-  // ended.
-There are four possible event types.
-The event type is duplicated
-  // as `reason`, see below.
+  // The event type is duplicated as `reason`, see below.
   event: Event

-  // Type of the DOM event that fired when the request was stopped
+  // The type of the DOM event that fired at the end of the request.
   // One of:
   //   'abort'    -- request was aborted
-  //   'error'    -- network error (dns lookup, loss of connection, etc.)
+  //   'error'    -- network error (DNS failure, loss of connection, etc.)
-  //   'load'     -- request finished successfully
+  //   'load'     -- request ended successfully
   //   'timeout'  -- request timed out
   reason: string

-  // Parsed request params
-  params: Params

   // Unix timestamp in milliseconds
   completedAt: number